-The Obesity Medicine Association (OMA) has created education and a curriculum for a FREE four-week obesity medicine “supplemental education” that can be completed remotely/online.
-This curriculum and education is being offered for FREE to any student or resident currently enrolled in an institution’s health profession program.
+The Obesity Medicine Association (OMA) has created education and a curriculum for a four-week obesity medicine supplemental education that can be completed remotely/online.
+This curriculum and education is being offered to any student or resident currently enrolled in an institution’s health profession program.
 This online education includes a total of 31 hours of obesity-focused education.

 How can you participate?

-- Institutions training Health professional students - MD, DO, PA, NP, PharmD, and DPT students.
+- Health professional students – MD, DO, PA, NP, PharmD, and DPT students.

-- Institutions training Medical Residents – family medicine, internal medicine, and traditional rotating internship.
+- Medical Residents – family medicine, internal medicine, and traditional rotating internship.

 Why should you participate?

 With the increased restriction on individuals allowed in hospitals and clinical settings, many students and residents are not being allowed to participate in their scheduled clinical rotations.
 These limitations have created an urgent need for online educational opportunities.
-The OMA wants to partner with institutions to provide supplemental learning at no cost during this time.
+The OMA wants to partner with institutions to provide supplemental learning.

 What is included?